-GBP also introduces a new Review Management feature that helps businesses stay on top of their online reputation.
+GBP also has a new Review Management feature that helps businesses stay on top of their online reputation.
 This feature gives businesses the ability to see all their reviews in one place, as well as respond to them directly from search or the GBP dashboard.

-The Review Management feature also allows businesses to track their progress over time and see how they stack up against their competitors.
+The Review Management feature allows businesses to track their progress over time and see how they stack up against their competitors.

 Overall, the transition from GMB to GBP has been positive for businesses of all types — offering more flexibility, control, and functionality than ever before.

 If you’re looking to increase your local business revenue and save time and money on costly marketing efforts — here are some of the best ways to use Google Business Profile for multiple locations.